Athena-OS/athena/README.md

 ### NIST Feed

-NIST Feed is a special tool able to inform you as soon as possible about a new published or updated CVE by a popup notification!
+**NIST Feed** is a special tool able to **inform** you as soon as possible about a **new published** or **updated** CVE by a **popup notification**!
-The notification contains a description of the CVE.
+The notification contains a **description of the CVE**.
 Are you curious about it and would like to access to details?
-Left-click on it and you will be redirected to the official NIST NVD page for further details.
+Left-click on it and you will be redirected to the **official NIST NVD page** for further details.
 Do you want to quickly close the popup notification?
 Right-click on it!

-You can decide which kind of CVE you wish to be informed about, for example CVEs with an high impact on the confidentiality and integrity, or CRITICAL CVEs.
+You can **decide** which kind of CVE you wish to be informed about, for example CVEs with an high impact on the confidentiality and integrity, or CRITICAL CVEs.

 Be aware of new vulnerabilities by NIST Feed!